 After starting the drugs, Melissa began to have frightening additional tachycardia that caused her heart to beat as high as 244 beats per minute–requiring another IV drug to “shock” her heart and stop it momentarily to return it to a normal rhythm.
 She underwent an ablation surgery, and because she was not completely anesthetized, she suffered severe trauma during the procedure and vowed to never again find herself in this situation.

-Melissa began to pray and search, and she saw her childhood friend, Emily, writing on facebook about GreenSmoothieGirl coaches’ classes: Medicine Cabinet Makeover and Healing with Green Smoothies.
-She attended them and began using essential oils in her quest to regain her health and support her body’s healing power.
+Melissa began to pray and search, and she saw her childhood friend, Emily, writing on facebook about GreenSmoothieGirl coaches’ classes.
 She also came to my lecture in September last year, and won the 12 Steps to Whole Foods course!

 As Melissa listened to my green smoothie lecture last fall, she said she “felt this may well be the answer I was looking for.”
 She prayed and miraculously won the 12 Steps to Whole Foods course.
 She says,

-“Suddenly weight that I had always dismissed as ‘genetics’ melted off me.
-Using essential oils, and this new way of eating….my blood pressure is better today OFF meds than it was a year ago ON meds!”
+“Suddenly weight that I had always dismissed as ‘genetics’ melted off me. […]This new way of eating….my blood pressure is better today OFF meds than it was a year ago ON meds!”

 Melissa sent me her bp reading to prove it!

 People started asking Melissa what she was doing differently.
 She’d fill them in on her changes: using plants as medicine, and plants as food.
 In fact, she filled them in even if they DIDN’T ask!
 If someone said, “My back is really sore today,” she’d share!
-In January, she started hosting Medicine Cabinet Makeover classes of her own, and she knew she was born to teach our class, Healing with Green Smoothies!
+In January, she started hosting classes of her own.

 She invited a friend, who hates veggies and calls herself a “supertaster.”
 This friend ended up loving Coach Mariza’s famous Orange Julius Green Smoothie and instantly decked herself out with essential oils and a turbo blender.